staruser143/dash-app/analysis/federation_copydata.md

 ### **Conclusion:**
 While federated queries provide a flexible and efficient way to access data from multiple sources, there are scenarios where data ingestion may still be beneficial for performance and complex integrations.
 However, for many use cases, the ability to query data directly from the source without ingestion offers significant advantages.

-Does this help clarify your options for performing federated queries?